robrushton/recipes/chocolate-mousse.md

 9. Enjoy!

 ## Notes
-Adjust the milk/dark chocolate chip mixture to your liking.
+1. Adjust the milk/dark chocolate chip mixture to your liking.
+2. If you heat up you cream and chocolate mixture too fast, it will start to separate.
+If this happens, slowy stir and add small amounts of hot water.
+This can fix the broken emulsion and you may see it become creamy chocolate again.